AltaLink is proposing a 240-kilovolt power line connecting substations near Red Deer and Alix to improve reliability.

 The potential impact on landowners varies depending on what sort of transmission tower will be used and where it will be located.
 For instance, single-pole towers are often located in road rights-of-way and typically require less private property.
 Large lattice-style towers must run through the centre of agricultural sections.

 “We’re going to talk to landowners and get a feeling for what they would like,” Grove told county council.
+Anyone interested in the project is encouraged to contact AltaLink or attend the upcoming open houses.

 A number of factors are taken into account when picking preferred and alternate routes, including agriculture land uses, environmental considerations, residential density, existing infrastructure, such as pipelines, the future potential to connect to other transmission projects and cost.